 COMMON QUESTIONS ABOUT COMMUNITY ACUPUNCTURE

 Clients receive their individualized treatment in an open room with other people.* Each person gets a treatment specific to their needs.
 You stay fully dressed and rest in recliner chairs with needles in for about 20-30 minutes.
 We'll answer any questions you have and send you off with a treatment plan so you'll know how best to use the clinic.

-*Covid Precautions: Health screening, masks required at all times, chairs separated by 6ft and plastic sheathing, and regular cleaning of chairs and common areas.
+*Covid Precautions: Health screening, masks required at all times, air purifiers and regular cleaning.